WarlightProgramming/cslbot/COMMANDS.md

 *This command does not require a League to be specified*

 *Sample Args*: "3022124041"

+*Default*: Creator of the league clusters' thread (if thread provided)

 Only one admin can be specified for the league.
 Ideally should be same as the owner of the workbook where the league data is stored.
 Admin is the highest level of authorization for thread